-Optional dental benefits What you must pay Crowns, veneers, and onlays for treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of removing dental decay) or fracture resulting in significant loss of tooth structure (e.g., missing cusps or broken incisal edge).
+Optional dental benefits What you must pay Root canal treatment on the same tooth is covered once every two years from the date of service.
+Re-treatment of the same tooth is allowed only when performed by a dentist other than the dentist who performed the original treatment and only if the re- treatment is performed in a dental office other than the office where the original treatment was performed.
+Class III comprehensive dental care (other restorative and prosthodontics) We cover the following: Crowns, veneers, and onlays for treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of removing dental decay) or fracture resulting in significant loss of tooth structure (e.g., missing cusps or broken incisal edge).
 A crown, veneer, or onlay on the same tooth is covered once in a five-year period from the seat date.
 An inlay (as a single tooth restoration) will be considered as elective treatment and an amalgam allowance will be made, with any difference in cost being the responsibility of the enrolled person, once in a two-year period from the seat date.
-An implant-supported crown on the same tooth is covered once in a five-year period from the seat date of a previous crown on that same tooth. maximum.
-Crown buildups once within two years since restoration on the same tooth.
-A crown buildup is a covered when more than 50 percent of the natural coronal tooth structure is missing or there is less than two mm of vertical height remaining for 180 degrees or more of the tooth circumference and there is evidence of decay or other significant pathology. • Post and core on endodontically-treated teeth (once within two years since restoration on the same tooth).
-Dentures.
-Fixed partial dentures (fixed bridges). • Inlays when used as a retainer for a fixed partial denture (fixed bridge).
-Removable partial dentures.
-Adjustment or repair of an existing prosthetic appliance.
-Surgical placement or removal of implants or attachments to implant.
-Replacement of an existing prosthetic appliance is covered once every five years from the delivery date and only then if it is unserviceable and cannot be made serviceable.
-Payment for dentures, fixed partial dentures (fixed bridges); inlays (only when used as a retainer for a fixed bridge) and removable partial dentures shall be paid upon the seat/delivery date.
-Implants and superstructures are covered once every five
+An implant-supported crown on the same tooth is covered once in a five-year period from the seat date of a previous crown on that same tooth.
+After the \$100 annual deductible is met, you pay 50% coinsurance up to the \$1,500 annual dental benefit maximum.
+Crown buildup on a tooth once per tooth within two years of restoration on the same tooth.
+A crown buildup is a covered when more than 50 percent of the natural coronal tooth structure is missing or there is less than two mm of vertical height remaining for 180 degrees or more of the tooth circumference and there is evidence of decay or other significant pathology. • Post and core on endodontically-treated teeth once per tooth within two years of restoration on the same tooth. • Dentures. • Fixed partial dentures (fixed bridges). • Inlays when used as a retainer for a fixed partial denture (fixed bridge).